troii/Rudeltippen/README.md

 > If you’re on UNIX, make sure that the play script is executable (otherwise do a chmod a+x play).

-2. Download the current Version of Rudeltippen and unzip
+Step 2
 ------------------

-3. Open <INSTLLATIONFOLDER>/conf/application.conf
+Download the current Version of Rudeltippen and unzip

+Step 3
 ------------------

+Open <INSTLLATIONFOLDER>/conf/application.conf

 Set your Rudeltippen URL